 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 You can make a small slit in a tennis ball and put them on the tips of walkers.
 Often, walkers can catch on carpeting, especially in offices or homes that the users aren't familiar with.
-Tennis balls tend to slide/glide across the carpeting, and insulate the walker from static cling in the process.
-On smooth surfaces, they keep the tip from marking the floors and accidentally slipping out from under the user.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.